Remember when the only kind of dog you had was a “purebred”? That’s my memory of childhood.

 - There was a massive Border Collie — the most magnificent dog on the face of the earth.

 And now there is this crazed little creature I have who looks like a Tasmanian devil-blue dog out of New Orleans artist George Rodrigue’s painting.

 She came with the name Cocoa, and so she is either Coco, Coco Chanel, Cocoa Bean, Cocoa Beach or Coco Insane.

 But there you have it.
 She’s my 18-pound Cocoa — once again, the greatest dog on the face of the earth.

 I never wanted a little dog.
 I have a slight dislike of Chihuahuas and cattle dogs.
-Know what Cocoa’s DNA came back as?
+Dog breed snobbery, I guess.
+But you know what Cocoa’s DNA came back as?
 Chihuahua-cattle dog mix.

 So I’ve got a dog who — aesthetically, size-wise, color-wise, everything-wise — would never have appealed to me in a million years.
 And yet Cocoa has my heart and soul.

-When she dies, hopefully not for 14 or 15 years, she will not be replaceable.
-Who could replace a rat-seeking, blue-tongued wolf-pup-Chihuahua-cattle-dog from Tennessee?
+When she dies, hopefully not for 14–15 years, she will not be replaceable.
+Who could replace a rat-seeking, blue-tongued wolf-pup Chihuahua-cattle-dog from Tennessee?
 I haven’t heard of any breeder with this type of puppy ready for sale.